mubtasemariyan/web-app-security-project/README.md

 ## Overview

 This project focuses on understanding web application security concepts using OWASP Juice Shop.
-The goal was to explore authentication workflows, analyze web application behavior, and learn how common vulnerabilities impact web applications.
+The objective was to explore web application functionality, authentication workflows, and browser-based analysis techniques.

 ---

 ## Why I Built This

-I wanted to gain hands-on experience with web application security testing and understand how security professionals evaluate web applications.
+I wanted to gain hands-on experience with web application security and learn how security professionals analyze web applications and investigate user interactions.

 ---